Sabah-Khan/Sabah-Khan/README.md

 ### 📚 Actively developing skills in :

-Python, SQL, R, NLP, Predictive Modelling and advanced data visualization techniques (Tableau & Power BI)
+Python, SQL, R, NLP, Predictive Modelling and advanced Data Visualization techniques (Tableau & Power BI)

 ### 🎯 Goals:

-* Collaborate on data or business analytics projects
+* Collaborate on data and business analytics projects
 * Improve my coding and data storytelling skills
 * Connect with people who are also passionate about data analytics